uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

 ### On Windows
 <span class="label label-info">Windows</span>

 1. Use the **7-Zip** utility to uncompress the disk image.
-Select the `cockroach-vb-single` directory and `No pathnames` to ensure the file is extracted into `cockroach-vb-single`.
+By default the utility will create a `64bit` directory that contains the extracted disk image.

 ![7-Zip extract](images/7zip_extract.png)